bson/lib430/README.md

 # lib430
-Bare metal device library for MSP430

-I2C host/master, timer, and various device implementations that rely on I2C the host support.

-The devices should be templatized so they can use any bus-device structure with the same methods.
+Bare metal device library for MSP430.
+Just a collection of random code, mainly MSP430F5510.
+This is all made available under an MIT-like license in the hope you'll find it useful.
+See the file LICENSE for details.